k1k1272/the-hog-dimension-web-042417/client/README.md

   1. Re: the three 'handleKeyDownX' functions in cube.component:
       1. 'handleKeyDownCodeGolf'
           - why are we overwriting 'e' instead of assigning a new variable name?
           - would this work if we simply assigned a new variable name?
           - how would 'use strict' affect this?
       2. 'handleKeyDownBoringCompromise'
           - how can I learn to forgive myself for creating this?
       3. 'handleKeyDownClassicStahp'
           - does the '||' check serve any purpose if the event is always passing both regardless in Chrome?

-  **Are any of these functions ideal for expressing what we want to do?
+      4. **Are any of these functions ideal for expressing what we want to do?
 Discuss this with [a] classmate[s].
-Choose one or write a refactored one**
+Choose one or write a refactored one.
+Eradicate the others.**

   2. After a user activates an api call to fetch a hog's data, does it make sense to store that on the client's end instead of always re-fetching the data?
     - Implement a feature that, if the user   has already accessed a specific hog's data, allows the client to only make each specific api call once.
     - Describe the limitations of this feature as our number of accessible hogs scales.
 What are some other solutions we can implement for a scaling data pool?

   3. Refactor our application so that when a  user presses backspace when viewing a single hog's modal/info page, we should return back to the 'unfolded/tiled' view of our hogs.
 Do the same to revert the cube from its 'unfolded/tiled' state back to its natural state.
 There are many ways to skin this cat, though one react library in particular (that we have been working with) jumps to mind.

   4. Our tile slide out animation is cool, but what we really want to do is provide an effect that makes it appear as though our cube is 'unfolding', instead of tiles sliding out.
 Implement this for a new side.
 Check out our helpers/cubeAnimator.js file for an idea where to get started.